 The brilliant Sir Thomas More, author of 'Eutopia' and Henry's Lord Chancellor and close friend suffered the same fate.

 Anne's trial took place in the medieval Great Hall.
-Despite her spirited defence of her reputation and rigorous denial of the charges brought against her, which included the ridiculous charge of incest with her own brother, she was sentenced, by a jury controlled by Henry, making it a predecided issue to be burned or beheaded at the King's pleasure.
-Her uncle, the Duke of Norfolk presided over the jury, although her father, the self seeking Thomas Boleyn was excused his duty as a juror.
+Despite the spirited defence of her reputation and rigorous denial of the charges brought against her, which included the ridiculous charge of incest with her brother, she was sentenced, by a jury controlled by Henry, making it a pre-decided issue to be burned or beheaded at the King's pleasure.
+Her uncle, the Duke of Norfolk presided over the jury, although her father, the self-seeking Thomas Boleyn was excused his duty as a juror.

 Deserted by everyone in her dramatic change of fortune, Anne Boleyn met her end as her victims More and Fisher had, with courage.
 The Queen was executed on Tower Green, Henry thoughtfully brought over a French executioner so that Anne could be beheaded by the sword, not a clumsy axe.
 Resigned to her death, she was reported to have walked to the scaffold at Tower Green.
 She completed her speech to the spectators with the cryptic comment that "If any man should meddle with my cause, I pray you to judge the best".
 It is believed that she presented her case in this manner so that neither her family or her daughter would suffer after her demise.